-L-tyrosine is used in the body to make neurotransmitters and other vital compounds.
+L-tyrosine is used in the body to make neurotransmitters and other vital compounds.1

 L-tyrosine can also be consumed as a supplement, mostly contained in supplements that aim to enhance cognitive function.

-There are some studies that suggest that taking L-tyrosine may improve mental performance, particularly under stressful circumstances, and improve memory.
+There are some studies that suggest that taking L-tyrosine may improve mental performance, particularly under stressful circumstances, and improve memory.2

 N-Acetyl L-Tyrosine Vs L-Tyrosine

 NAT is a derivative of L-tyrosine, commonly promoted for its better absorption and efficacy.
-Though, this doesn’t change the benefits it provides—supposedly to boost physical and mental performance.
+Though, this doesn’t change the benefits it provides—boosting physical and mental performance.

 NAT increases neurotransmitters known at catecholamines, including dopamine, norepinephrine, and epinephrine.
-These neurotransmitters play major roles in our mental health, cognition, behavior, and stress response.
+These neurotransmitters play major roles in our mental health, cognition, behavior, and stress response.3

 The body is always in need of a steady supply of tyrosine to maintain their production and keep cognitive performance at its peak.